kipkosek/betterboard-lms/README.md

 ### Built with Ruby on Rails.

-Instructor view of sources, with ability to create, edit, delete, add links, and attach PDFs.
+Instructor view of sources, with ability to create, edit, delete, attach PDFs, and add links and YouTube videos.
 ![Screenshot](app/assets/images/Screenshot_Sources_Instructor.png)